AnnKatF/WWDC17Presentations/PITCHME.md

 - Open source framework
 - Evolved from ResearchKit
 - Great for cronic (ex: mental health) and acute (ex: surgery recovery) use cases
-- It is linked with HealthKit to access relevant data to update the plans.
+- It is linked with HealthKit
 - Can use ResearchKit to assess the patient.

 ---